horizon0708/one-click-hugo-cms/site/content/projects/dispersion-exhibition.md

 ---
-title: Dispersion Exhibition
+title: Dispersion
 date: 2019-04-02T11:00:00.000Z
-type: 'Gouache and marker pen on Acrylic, $200 each'
+type: Exhibition
 description: >-
-  Displayed at the New Zealand Parliament Bowen House Exhibition Space 3rd April
-  - 2nd May 2019
+  Displayed at the New Zealand Parliament Bowen House Exhibition Space April - May 2019

   Reminisce, Retrospect and Retain explore the theme of Dispersion through the